Stingrayss/TitanEats/README.md

 ### `npm run eject`

 **Note: This is a one-way operation.
 Ejecting provides full control over configuration but is irreversible.
 Use with caution.**

-Feel free to explore, contribute, and savor the TitanEats experience.
-Happy dining!